Welcome to the website of the Banbury Civic Society.

 This is not the first application to demolish the buildings on this site.
 In 2013, the then owner, the Canal & River Trust, submitted an application to clear the site.
 This application was refused, following the intervention of the council's head of planning.
 The C&RT then sold the site, and the site next door, by sealed bid to two local businessmen.
 The price reflected the recent refusal of consent to knock the buildings down, the building's locally listed status and their location in a conservation area.

-The new owner of the site then approached the council with a proposal for 6 new-build industrial units and word is that the chief planner has personally given the proposal his support.
+The new owner of the site then approached the council with a proposal for 6 new-build industrial units and it is claimed by the applicants that Cherwell’s chief planner has personally given the proposal his support.

-The Banbury Civic Society is attempting to persuade the owner and the council that the existing building remains viable and could easily be converted to industrial units, for a similar cost to the new build.
+The Banbury Civic Society has engaged with the site owners and the Council in an attempt to persuade them that the existing building remains viable and could easily be converted to industrial units, for a similar cost to the new build.
+We are not alone in believing this, as another local businessman who also bid for the site has fully costed plans that demonstrate the higher commercial viability of a re-use scheme.

 The Northern Aluminium Company came to Banbury in 1931 because of the town’s strategic location and its (then underemployed) high-skilled engineering workforce.
 If Banbury and Cherwell are to market themselves for the area’s high-end engineering prowess, we’re missing a trick if we pay no regard to the town’s engineering tradition and heritage.